209--Power system lab Manual by Prof.Mrs. V. K. Thombare

 Double-circuit vertical configuration 2

-Double-circuit horizontal configuration 3
+Double-circuit horizontal

 To quit 0